bladecoder/ustarfield/gcc/README.md

-This is a partial J2ME MIDP2.0 API implementation for differents platforms.
+This is a J2ME MIDP2.0 API implementation for differents platforms.

 - applet: Implementation of MIDP2.0 over a standard JVM platform.
 It contains a container for running MIDP2.0 applications inside applets.
 - default: Implementation of MIDP2.0 over MIDP1.0 platform.